mikechao/tic-tac-toe-ai/docs/plan-2.md

 - Reducer now handles a `RECORD_MOVE` action that appends move history, emits `board:update`/`move:recorded`, and when a win/draw occurs, updates cumulative scores, stores a `RoundSummary`, and transitions to `betweenRounds` or `completed` with matching events.
 - Round completion emits `round:complete` telemetry, and the final round also raises `match:complete` with the aggregated summaries/score for downstream persistence.
 - Draw detection leverages `BoardState.checkWinner()`/`isDraw()`, ensuring ties increment the scoreboard and produce summaries with ASCII board snapshots for telemetry.

+### 2025-11-05 Next Round Control
+- `nextRound` now enforces that callers wait for the controller to enter `betweenRounds` before advancing and then dispatches `BEGIN_ROUND` with the next round index.
+- This guard prevents accidental skips while the `running` phase is still resolving telemetry and ensures round queues stay in sync with the prebuilt `roundBoards` array.